scikit-hep/awkward/docs-src/how-to-create-constructors.md

 Content > NumpyArray
 --------------------

 [ak.layout.NumpyArray](https://awkward-array.readthedocs.io/en/latest/ak.layout.NumpyArray.html) is one of the two possible leaf types of a layout tree; the other is [ak.layout.EmptyArray](https://awkward-array.readthedocs.io/en/latest/ak.layout.EmptyArray.html).
+(A third, corner-case "leaf type" is a [ak.layout.RecordArray](https://awkward-array.readthedocs.io/en/latest/ak.layout.RecordArray.html) with zero fields)

 NumpyArray represents data the same way as a NumPy [np.ndarray](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html).
 That is, it can be multidimensional, but only rectilinear arrays.

 ```{code-cell}
 ak.layout.NumpyArray(np.array([1.1, 2.2, 3.3, 4.4, 5.5]))